The Odd Bird blog–check it out!

 A favorite post of mine is called “things i’m not supposed to be able to do.”
 She’s referring to the ways that scientists, doctors, clinicians, and teachers tell people with disabilities what they will and won’t be able to do.
 What they can and can’t do.
 And that if you can or can’t do something or other, then you definitely do or don’t belong to this or that group, according to our testing.
 Period.
 Sometimes, those proclamations have nothing to do with what the person experiences themselves.

-She writes: “in developing my film, I’ve been speaking to and corresponding with many NLD-ers who do a lot things they’re not supposed to be able to do–people who collect art, knit and cook well, are gifted at video gaming and math and have excellent people skills.
+She writes: “In developing my film, I’ve been speaking to and corresponding with many NLD-ers who do a lot things they’re not supposed to be able to do–people who collect art, knit and cook well, are gifted at video gaming and math and have excellent people skills.
 They all have diverse interests, and I’m really enjoying my interactions with them.

 What’s interesting, though, is that some of these individuals don’t classify their skills as being worth very much.
 I understand their thinking: after years of criticism from others, many people with NLD have an in-grained tendency to hyper-focus on the things they can’t do well and never learn to appreciate or sharpen the skills they do possess.”

-Blogging and working on the film have uplifted her self-image because well, she’s doing things she’s not supposed to be able to do, according to the experts.
+Blogging and working on the film have uplifted her self-image because, well, she’s doing things she’s not supposed to be able to do, according to the experts.

 I know some people in my own TBI community who want to try a certain something, but they won’t.
-They suspect they’ll fail because, well you know, they have a brain injury.
+They suspect they’ll fail because, well, you know, they have a brain injury.
 It’s a loss to them and to society as a whole when disabled people don’t contribute because they fear they’ll fail.
 I talk a lot on this blog about the lack of participation because of inaccessibility, disparities in access, stigma, and discrimination.
 You only have to internalize that garbage once to start to question your worth.
 Remember this documentary film’s title, “Who Am I To Stop It”?
 That’s right.
 Who on earth are you, of all people, to stop it?

 It’s only when we keep insisting that we have a place in society as we are that we can get the accommodations and supports we need to thrive (or be allowed to participate without constantly having irrelevant accommodations thrown at us).
 Universal design isn’t hot or hip.
 People aren’t going to make places and things accessible just in case you show up.
 So the disability community has to keep demanding this because we’re not yet recognized as a culture, a market segment, as much more than inspiringly pitiful and sad or as burdens on the economy and families until and unless we overcome our obstacles.